hnakae/go-club/_posts/proverbs.md

 The 20 proverbs I'll share with you contain fundamental concepts that will serve to grow your roots so that your future development is well supported and unhindered.
 If you do not know, understand, and grasp these proverbs, your studies in Joseki, Tesuji, and reading will be meaningless for your improvement.
 Not only will they not be effective for your progress, but it will also just be a waste of your time.
 But don't worry, because here are the 20 proverbs that you need to know.

 But who is this guy to make such a claim?
-Sure, I may not be a professional or anything close to it, but I have reached 6 dan on Fox Weiqi and Tygem (the two largest Go servers) by following these guiding principles, and I believe that if you take these lessons to heart, that there is nothing stopping you from reaching a similar level or beyond.
+Sure, I may not be a professional or anything close to it, but I've reached 6 dan on Fox Weiqi and Tygem (the two largest Go servers) by following these guiding principles, and I believe that if you take these lessons to heart, that there is nothing stopping you from reaching a similar level or beyond.

 ---